ultravideo/rtp-benchmarks/README.md

 ### Calculate averages latencies for inter, intra and all frames

+Latencies takes in just one file at a time in `--path` parameter.
 This is how you get the average latencies from the benchmarks:

 ```
 ./parse.pl --path results/uvgrtp/latencies --parse=latency